 This is usually the last thing you want to hear, but the experts do have a point.
 Regular backups can keep your data safe from harm, and keep personal documents or family photos safe.
-The three functions essential to any good backup program are:
+That's why you need good backup software.

-- Image backup and restore
+- Image backup and restore.

-- Files and folders backup and restore
+- Files and folders backup and restore.

-- Disaster recovery
+- Disaster recovery.

 The software should also be flexible and easy to use, so you can create a backup procedure designed to fit your needs.
 Our buying guide details everything you need to know so you can find the ideal program.

-Typically you will use backup software to:
+Typically you'll use backup software to:

-- Restore files/folders following accidental deletion or corruption.
+- restore files/folders following accidental deletion or corruption

-- Repair problems caused by operating system (OS) failure.
+- repair problems caused by operating system (OS) failure

 The first and second examples will usually let you access your desktop so you can recover lost files or roll the operating system back to an earlier state.
 Three and four are typically used when your PC cannot start, which means rebuilding the operating system, programs and files on the same computer.
 This is often referred to as disaster recovery.